Tejas204/IETD/ReadMe.txt

 # IETD
 This repository contains the code for a novel image encryption technique using Tinkerbell and Duffing chaotic map.
+The analysis is also made available.

 Some important terminologies and variables:
 1. x: 1) Data structure: 1-D array